Environmental issues in Brazil: Governmental role in environmental issues

+Under Bolsonaro

 Spearheading the current-day exploitation of the Amazon rainforest is the administration of President Jair Bolsonaro.
 Originally running on a platform that included supporting extractivist interests such as enforcing environmental regulations, reforestation, and added protections, Bolsonaro has done quite the opposite.
 The President encourages the ideology that the Brazilian economy should not be restricted by environmental concerns.
 His administration has taken all possible steps to increase accessibility to logging, agriculture, and poaching at the great expense of the environment.
 They have shown a consistent pattern of undermining environmental NGOs, and they periodically announce environmental protection enforcements that typically are not seen through with just to keep international pressures at bay. as of July 2019, about 7 months into his term, the Amazon had lost 1,330 square miles of forest coverage, a 39 percent increase from the period before.
 Statistics that have continued to increase since.
 Bolsonaro has also cut the Brazilian Environmental Agency's budget by 24 percent which has led to a 20 percent decrease in their activity.
 All of this is propelled by the thought that the Amazon Rainforest is theirs to be used for the benefit of the country, prioritizing financial profits over the well-being of the environment.

 Human Rights Watch sent in a team to Brazil who spent about a year and a half collecting information and interviewed about 170 people, half government employees and half community members.
 They were investigating a series of forest fires that the Brazilian Government, namely the Environment Minister Joaquim Leite had claimed were due to dry weather.
 However, satellite imaging showed these fires occurring where rainforest had been cleared for deforestation, and where as a rainforest it would not make sense to have such fires.
 What they found was that these fires were driven by criminal organizations using violence and intimidation upon forest defenders so that they could benefit from the deforestation.
 They linked 28 killings of people who were trying to stop these fires back to the criminal networks.
 Bolsonaro has cleared a path for criminals such as these to operate with few consequences, making illegal deforestation almost impossible to prosecute.